Data in Action

 Scientifically grounded scenarios for South Tyrol’s energy future

 Scenario status: 2025.
-These scenarios serve as a reference until an update is published.
+These scenarios remain the reference until an updated version is published.

 How does energy system modeling work?